-The Knock Out® roses are easy to grow, not requiring much care.
-They are also very disease resistant, too, which adds to their appeal.
+Knock Out roses are easy to grow, not requiring much care.
+They are very disease resistant, too, which adds to their appeal.
 Their bloom cycle is about every five to six weeks.
-The knockout roses are known as “self-cleaning” roses, so there is no real need to deadhead them.
-Several knockout rose bushes blooming along a fence line or at the edge of an island landscaping is a beautiful sight to behold.
+The Knock Out roses are known as “self-cleaning” roses, so there is no real need to deadhead them.
+Several Knock Out rose bushes blooming along a fence line or at the edge of an island landscaping is a beautiful sight to behold.

-Although knockout roses are hardy to USDA Zone 5, but they will need some winter protection.
+Although Knock Out roses are hardy to USDA Zone 5, they will need some winter protection.
 They are extremely heat tolerant, thus they will do well in the most sunny and hot of locations.

-If no rose bush forming pruning is done to adjust their height and/or width, the knockout roses can reach 3 to 4 feet wide and 3 to 4 feet tall.
-In some areas, an early spring pruning 12 to 18 inches above the ground works well, while in areas with harder winters they may be pruned down to around 3 inches above the ground to remove the dieback of the canes.
+If no rose bush forming pruning is done to adjust their height and/or width, the Knock Out roses can reach 3 to 4 feet (1 m.) wide and 3 to 4 feet (1 m.) tall.
+In some areas, an early spring pruning 12 to 18 inches (31-48 cm.) above the ground works well, while in areas with harder winters they may be pruned down to around 3 inches (8 cm.) above the ground to remove the dieback of the canes.
 A good early spring pruning is highly recommended to help get the top performance out of these fine shrub rose bushes.

 When caring for Knock Out roses, feeding them a good organic or chemical granular rose food for their first spring feeding is recommended to get them off to a good start.
 Foliar feedings from then on until the last feeding of the season works just fine to keep them well-fed, happy, and blooming.
 Without a doubt, there will be more and more rose bushes added to the Knock Out family of rose bushes as research and development continues.
 Some of the current family members are:

 - Knock Out Rose

 - Double Knock Out Rose

 - Sunny Knock Out Rose